Orofacial Jaw Pain

 Realize that the rush to invasive treatments is not necessary.
 For most people reversible treatments such as jaw exercises, medications, bite plates, and awareness of habits will be effective tools to alleviate pain.
 The proper diagnosis combined with simple conservative care enables us to help TMD/ Orofacial pain sufferers to manage the pain and resume healthy, normal lives.

 Do you need treatment for orofacial jaw pain?
-Call Steven Syrop, DDS in Manhattan, NY and Briarcliff, NY at (212) 969-9166 to learn more!
+Call Steven Syrop, DDS in Manhattan, New York City and Briarcliff, NY at (212) 969-9166 to learn more!